Claim your freebie!

 I think the only solution is for us, as individuals, is to take control of our own situations, and create a life that works well for us.

 Happy at work

-You can benefit from some of my ideas too, by signing up to my Finance for Freedom freebie
+You can benefit from some of my ideas too, by signing up to my Path to Financial Security freebie

 Is leaving teaching the only option?